 Flavorings and extracts require the least amount of adjustment since the flavors you’re adding are already concentrated.
 Start by adding a small amount to your recipe, then adding more to taste.
 If you’re trying to pack on the flavor, try substituting some of your milk or water with flavoring for an added kick!

-For a rich and decadent icing, try adding semi-solid flavorings such as peanut butter, caramel topping, jams, ganache or coconut cream.
+For a rich and decadent frosting, try adding semi-solid flavorings such as peanut butter, caramel topping, jams, ganache or coconut cream.
 These semi-solid ingredients can change the consistency of your buttercream depending on what you add, so have some extra milk and confectioners’ sugar on hand, just in case.

 Buttercream Recipes Using Thick or Semi-Solid Ingredients: